FFMG/myoddweb.piger/monitor/api/python/Doc/library/turtle.rst

    :param fun: a function with two arguments which will be called with the
                coordinates of the clicked point on the canvas
-   :param num: number of the mouse-button, defaults to 1 (left mouse button)
+   :param btn: number of the mouse-button, defaults to 1 (left mouse button)
    :param add: ``True`` or ``False`` -- if ``True``, a new binding will be
                added, otherwise it will replace a former binding